NAVIGATION

 • Member, Economic Club of Tampa (2004 – present)

-LAW SCHOOL AND UNDERGRADUATE EXPEREINCES
+LAW SCHOOL AND UNDERGRADUATE EXPERIENCES

 • Movie Extra, Casting Collective (London, UK) (2001-2002)

-• Graduate Intern, Florida House of Representatives (Academic Excellence Council) (1999-2000)
+• Graduate Intern, Fla.
+House of Representatives (Academic Excellence Council) (1999-2000)

 • Intern, NATO Partnership for Peace (PfP) Partnership Coordination Cell (Brussels, Belgium) (PCC) (1997)